scopagroup/bactrak/README.md

 ```

 At the end the code will return a python dictionary which is the result of the registration of cells.
-The dictionary will be saved as 'Registration.npy' in the folder 'Sample'.
+The dictionary will be saved as `Registration.npy` in the folder [Sample](Sample).
 The keys of the dictionary are the labels of the cells in 'J' and the values of the dictionary are the labels of the associated cells in 'J_plus'.
 If a cell devides we have a tuple for the value in the dictionary.

-Besides that, we also store pictures to illustrate the registration results inside the 'Sample' folder.
+Besides that, we also store pictures to illustrate the registration results inside the [Sample](Sample) folder.
 The colors of the cells designate the identified mapping.
 The colors establish a cell-to-cell correspondence between the cells in the image 'J' and the image 'J_plus'.
 We include an illustration below.

 <p align="center">